sharetribe/ftw-daily/docs/google-maps.md

 `suggestCurrentLocation` and `currentLocationBoundsDistance`.

 ## Change components: use Google Map versions instead of Mapbox

+If you wish to use Google Maps instead of Mapbox, you need to make some changes to FTW default setup.

 ### 1. Include Google Map script instead of Mapbox scripts